AmarildoGuga/AmarildoGuga/README.md

 - 🌱  Msc from Imperial College London in Advanced Aeronautical Engineering
 - 🌳  BEng (Hons) from The Univeristy of Surrey in Aerospace Engineering
-- 🔭  I am currently training to be a Data Engineering Consulant at [Xander Talent] (https://www.xandertalent.com/)
+- 🔭  I am currently training to be a Data Engineering
 - 🥅  Goal: Is to head into ML Engineering and potentially become a data scientist
 - ⚡  Fun facts: I enjoy going ice skating ⛸️ Digital art 🖌️ playing video games 🎮